jdmdigital/JDM-Native-Lazy-Loading/README.md

 # JDM Native Lazy Loading
-Adds the loading="lazy" attribute to IMG tags within your content to support native image lazy loading, coming in Chrome 75.
+WordPress plugin automatically adds the `loading="lazy"` attribute to IMG tags within your content to support native image lazy loading, coming in Chrome 75.

 ## Description
-This plugin adds the ***loading="lazy"*** attribute to IMG tags within your content to support native image lazy loading, coming in Chrome 75.
+This plugin adds the `loading="lazy"` attribute to IMG tags found when filtering `the_content()` to support native image lazy loading (coming in Chrome 75).

 For more information about native lazy loading images, check out this article: https://addyosmani.com/blog/lazy-loading/